keparlak/NumWordify/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Here are some ways you can contribute:

+- Add support for new languages
+- Improve existing language support
+- Add new features
+- Fix bugs
+- Improve documentation
+- Add tests

 ## License